jadebono/bitscope/README.md

 Database: ecom
 Database name: platform
-Collections: platform, subscribers, subscriptions, users
+Collections: platform, subscribers (for subscribers to the newsletter), subscriptions (for subscribers to bitcoin addresses), users (user account records)

 ---